NHSE Performance Advisory Group (PAG) Law

 A Performance Advisory Group (PAG) of National Health Service England (NHSE) is a small, local panel of people who are tasked with carrying out or directing the scope of investigatory and advisory work relating to concerns about doctors on the Performers Lists.
 Their role is to support the NHS in meeting its responsibilities in managing the performance of doctors on the lists (known as primary care performers).
 Investigations will be directed by the PAG and they will on occasions agree undertakings with a doctor, to agree rules of conduct and competence that a doctor must meet, if concerns are not to escalate to a Perfomers List Decision making Panel (PLDP) level hearing.

-The PAG framework is set out in the Framework for Managing Performer Concerns (NHSE 2014, revised May 2018, Document: 04601).
-Annex 2 of that document sets out the terms of reference.
+The PAG framework is set out in the Framework for Managing Performer Concerns (NHSE 2017, revised May 2022).

 What does a PAG investigate?